HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="cache_wastedbytes_lighthouse.sql"
 ) }}

-Something we're looking forward to seeing in the coming years is an increase in the percentage of pages that have 0 wasted bytes, which at the moment is only at 1.34%.
+The current percentage of pages audited that have 0 wasted bytes is still relatively low at 1.34%.
+In the coming years, we're looking forward to seeing an increase in that percentage as the community continues to focus on optimizing web performance.

 ## Future